cvb941/HAHA/README.md

 ```

 ### Setup HAHA cluster playbook
 This playbook adds the nodes to a trusted Gluster pool, creates a Gluster volume and mounts it on all nodes.
 It then copies the default configuration files for Home Assistant and Mosquitto.
 Then, it sets up a cron job on all nodes to periodically restart the Avahi service.
 Finally, it initializes a Docker swarm, joins all nodes to it and starts the HAHA stack on it.
-Run the playbook using the command bellow.
+Run the playbook using the command below.

 `$ ansible-playbook setup-hacluster.yml`